npm/policies/receiving-reports.md

 For the sake of consistency, if there are changes to a rule, we try to apply that rule moving forward, rather than retroactively.
-If a judgement call is made, record the decision and the justification, and perhaps codify it in a rule going forward so that users can more easily succeed in our community.
+If a judgment call is made, record the decision and the justification, and perhaps codify it in a rule going forward so that users can more easily succeed in our community.